-The University offers several housing options to undergraduate students: traditional halls, suite and apartment style, and non-traditional co-op halls.
+The University offers several housing options to undergraduate students: traditional halls, suite and apartment style, and nontraditional co-op halls.
 All freshman students under the age of 19 on the first day of classes, are required to live in one of the approved housing units during the academic year unless living at home or with a family member, or in an approved Fraternity and Sorority Life Chapter.
 To the extent possible, students are given the opportunity to select residence hall assignments and request changes in room/suite/unit or residence hall assignments.

-All residence hall doors are locked 24/7, except for Selleck West Main Entrance to provide for faculty/staff access to Selleck Dining.

-vide for faculty/staff access to Selleck Dining, and Kauffman South Main Entrance for access to the RAIKES program office, which are unlocked from 8am to 5pm weekdays.
+All residence hall doors are locked 24/7, except for Selleck West Main Entrance to provide for faculty/staff access to Selleck Dining, and Kauffman South Main Entrance for access to the RAIKES program office, which are unlocked from 8am to 5pm weekdays.

 Student access to residence halls other than their own is limited to 6:30am to Midnight daily.
 For entrance to a residence hall, residents must be verified by electronic scanning of the student I.D. card.
-A sign-in policy for visitors at the main desk is enforced.
 Both on-campus and off-campus visitors to residence halls must be escorted through the residence hall by a resident.

 All windows have locking devices and securely attached screens.
 Outward viewing door viewers are installed in residence hall student rooms.
-Special security procedures are in effect for students during low occupancy periods.
-Normally during major holidays and vacations, for example, students remaining on campus are assigned to only four units; the other halls are closed.
 Violations of the hall security policies and procedures may result in severe disciplinary sanctions.